tiprankstipranks

 Certain provisions of the LLC Agreement of the Company and the Trust Agreement make it difficult for third parties to acquire control of the Trust and the LLC and could deprive you of the opportunity to obtain a takeover premium for your shares.

 The LLC Agreement of the LLC and the Trust Agreement of the Trust contain a number of provisions that could make it more difficult for a third party to acquire, or may discourage a third party from acquiring, control of the Trust and the Company.
-These provisions include, among others: - restrictions on the LLC's ability to enter into certain transactions with our major shareholders, with the exception of our Manager, modeled on the limitation contained in Section 203 of the Delaware General Corporation Law, or DGCL;- allowing only the LLC's board of directors to fill newly created directorships, for those directors who are elected by our shareholders, and allowing only our Manager, as holder of a portion of the Allocation Interests, to fill vacancies with respect to the class of directors appointed by our Manager;- requiring that directors elected by our shareholders be removed, with or without cause, only by a vote of 85% of our shareholders;- requiring advance notice for nominations of candidates for election to the Company's board of directors or for proposing matters that can be acted upon by our shareholders at a shareholders' meeting;- having a substantial number of additional authorized but unissued shares that may be issued without shareholder action;- providing the Company's board of directors with certain authority to amend the LLC Agreement and the Trust Agreement, subject to certain voting and consent rights of the holders of trust interests and Allocation Interests; and - limitations regarding calling special meetings and written consents of our shareholders.
+These provisions include, among others: - restrictions on the LLC's ability to enter into certain transactions with our major shareholders, with the exception of our Manager, modeled on the limitation contained in Section 203 of the Delaware General Corporation Law, or DGCL;- allowing only the Company's Board to fill newly created directorships, for those directors who are elected by our shareholders, and allowing only Sostratus LLC, as Holder of our Allocation Interests (holders of Allocation Interests collectively the "Holders"), to fill vacancies with respect to the class of directors appointed by our Allocation Interest Holder;- requiring that directors elected by our shareholders be removed, with or without cause, only by a vote of 85% of our shareholders;- requiring advance notice for nominations of candidates for election to the Company's Board or for proposing matters that can be acted upon by our shareholders at a shareholders' meeting;- having a substantial number of additional authorized but unissued shares that may be issued without shareholder action;- providing the Company's Board with certain authority to amend the LLC Agreement and the Trust Agreement, subject to certain voting and consent rights of the holders of trust interests and Allocation Interests; and - limitations regarding calling special meetings and written consents of our shareholders.
 These provisions, as well as other provisions in the LLC Agreement and Trust Agreement may delay, defer or prevent a transaction or a change in control that might otherwise result in you obtaining a takeover premium for your shares.

 Share Price & Shareholder Rights - Risk 3